 Credit Enhancement Insurance assists Bank and Non-Bank finance providers in mitigating or transferring their credit risk by covering financial loss under loan agreements or managed capital allocation.

 It offers proven and profit-enhancing alternatives to traditional cash syndication and sub-participation, underpinned by favourable regulatory implications.

 Assetinsure has participated in risk facilities totalling US$6.0 billion globally, accommodating over 35 industries across a vast array of facility types.

-With credit enhancement, the borrowers can benefit from higher collateral leverage, a longer loan term, interest only period, lower amortisation profiles and/or improved risk pricing offered by the lender.
+With credit enhancement, Lenders could benefit from increased regulatory and capital flexibility, and have access to higher collateral leverage, a longer loan term, lower amortisation profiles and/or improved risk pricing.